 Chandeliers

 Chandeliers are frequently placed on higher ceilings since they can dangle lower and contribute more aesthetic and function to a particular room.
-Chandeliers of all varieties look wonderful in settings that simply require a centralized lighting source.
+Chandeliers of all varieties look wonderful in settings requiring a centralized light source.

 They are also recognized for their elaborate patterns and capability to make a unique and pleasing statement.
 Plus, they are excellent for emphasizing certain aspects of a home, such as a dining room table.